danigunawan/fipu-face/README.md

 - not looking towards the camera
 - covered eyes, nose or mouth
 - multiple or no faces in the image
+- image is too blurry

+All errors (and appropriate messages) are stored in [ImageException.py](exceptions/ImageException.py)